-Long-track Gymnasium – Chances of success
+Long-track Gymnasium – Will I succeed?

 Success in the entrance exam doesn’t just depend on optimal preparation, but is also strongly influenced by the attitude with which students prepare for it.
 Am I taking the exam because it’s what my parents want?
 Because I want to go to university?
 Or is it because I can’t decide on an apprenticeship?